Back to School: Addressing Refusal and Motivation Issues

-A: Of course, my answer to this today is much different than it would’ve been six months ago.
-Regardless, it’s important to look at school refusal on a spectrum.
-It could start off as physical, or somatic complaints.
-In traditional school, that could look like visits to the school nurse that don’t seem to have a defined medical reason.
-With virtual school, it could look like sleeping in or napping due to stomach aches or headaches.
-It could be skipping classes or truancy—whether in person or online.
+It’s important to look at school refusal on a spectrum.
+It could start off as physical or somatic complaints.
+With traditional school, that can look like visits to the school nurse that don’t seem to have a defined medical reason.
+With virtual school, it can look like sleeping in or napping due to stomach aches or headaches.
+It can be skipping classes or truancy, whether in person or online.

-A: Generally speaking, underlying reasons fall into three different categories: social, academic, and romantic.
-Sometimes, it could be all three categories to varying degrees.
+Underlying reasons often fall into three different categories: social, romantic, and academic.
+Sometimes, it can be all three categories to varying degrees.
 There might be other mental health challenges layered on top of these things, like depression, anxiety, and other disorders.
-Left unaddressed, these issues get buried in the intensity and chaos of adolescence; especially with the added mayhem of COVID-19.
+Left unaddressed, these issues get buried in the intensity and chaos of adolescence.

-Socially speaking, bullying is perhaps the most common reason we see for school avoidance.
+Socially speaking, bullying is perhaps the most common reason for school avoidance.
 Another common one is social anxiety.
-And on top of everything, social media exacerbates it all.
-Kids find out in real-time if they weren’t invited to a party, they experience cyberbullying, and there is a virtual audience to the rejection or treatment they experience.
+On top of everything, social media exacerbates it all.
+Teens can find out in real-time if they weren’t invited to a party, experience cyberbullying, and have a virtual audience to the rejection or treatment they experience.
 If they already feel humiliated on the virtual stage, why engage in it further in real life?

-Romantically, maybe a young person is having a hard time following through with a breakup or was just broken up with.
+Romantically, a young person might be having a hard time following through with a breakup or was just broken up with.
 Maybe they like someone who doesn’t like them back.
-The social stressors then intertwine with these romantic stressors, and kids aren’t able to face what’s going on.
+The social stressors intertwine with these romantic stressors, and kids feel unable to face what’s going on.

 Academics is another common area of stress for adolescents that can lead to school refusal.
-And again, the stress may be heightened with virtual school and brand new learning and testing formats.
-Learning differences show up in a variety of ways.
-It could be that a student struggles with the content and fears falling behind his or her classmates.
-Perhaps they are actually very bright and just need five minutes longer than everyone else to process information.
+It can be that a student struggles with the content and fears falling behind their classmates.
+Perhaps they are very bright but need a little longer to process information.
 If a student is always the last one to raise their hand, they are often left wondering why and feel frustrated, confused, and incapable.
-They see it as a weakness and begin to internalize this belief that they are stupid.
+They see it as a weakness and begin to internalize the belief that they are stupid.
 This could lead kids to dislike school altogether and begin skipping class.

-A: I have been working with kids for 18 years and probably have about 20,000 client contact hours.
-One thing that’s common for each one of them?
-They want to be heard.
-In order to listen to your child and attune to what they are going through, parents need to first be able to be aware of their own emotions.
-If kids don’t believe their parents are a stable and inviting presence, they are less likely to trust and open up to them.
-Kids are really good at picking up on this!
+To listen to their children and attune to what they are going through, parents need to first be aware of their own emotions.
+If kids don’t believe their parents are a stable and inviting presence, they are less likely to trust them and open up to them.
+Kids are very good at picking up on this!

 The second step is to be curious.
 Your child may resist opening up at first, so genuine curiosity without assumptions about their school refusal must lead the conversation.
-At this stage, we simply want to find out is what’s really going on.
+At this stage, we simply want to find out what’s really going on.
 Do your best to avoid offering solutions or letting your worries take control.
-It will feel like pulling teeth at times, and that is okay.
-Remember, as closed off as they may seem at first, they ultimately do want to feel heard and understood.
+It might feel like pulling teeth at times, and that is OK.
+Remember, as closed off as they may seem at first, your child ultimately does want to feel heard and understood.

 Then, at the end of the conversation, practice some validation.
 Again, we are not introducing solutions yet.
-You might say, wow, that does sound really challenging.
-Or, it sounds like you’re spinning lots of plates.
-It’s not about becoming their therapist, but rather about using skills to listen, reflect, and validate.
+You might say, “Wow, that does sound really challenging,” or, “It seems like you’re spinning lots of plates.”
+It’s not about becoming their therapist but rather about using skills to listen, reflect, and validate.

 After this conversation, sleep on it!
 Let the feelings of understanding and validation sink in for your child and take time to reflect on what you learned from their situation.

-A: This is the art of parenting and therapy!
 Each situation is different with unique nuances.
-Generally speaking, the standard that we’re aiming for is that everyone is on the same team, focused on achieving the same goals.
-And for the most part, these goals will be to experience social, academic, and even romantic success!
-You’ll also have goals for the child to build resiliency, which does come from failure or disappointment.
-We’re striving toward an environment where the child feels confident and encouraged to return to school and/or resume attending their online classes and gain the proper skills for development.
+The standard we’re aiming for is that everyone is on the same team and focused on achieving the same goals.
+For the most part, these goals will be to experience social, academic, and even romantic success.
+You’ll also have goals for your child to build resiliency, which does come from failure or disappointment.
+We’re striving toward an environment where your child feels confident and encouraged to return to school and gain the proper skills for development.
 Ideally, parent and child can come to an agreement, which the previous conversation has helped to promote.

-Think of consequences as an equation that involves the child’s level of resilience.
-In general, many of the children we’re referring to with this topic have not developed a great sense of resiliency.
-For example, let’s say your child has skipped school this week and still really wants to watch their favorite NFL football team with friends over the weekend.
+Think of consequences as an equation that involves your child’s level of resilience.
+For example, let’s say your child has skipped school this week and really wants to watch their favorite NFL football team with friends over the weekend.
 You know the consequence should involve missing the football game, but you also know they are struggling with social connection and could benefit from this social time.
 So, what is the boundary?

-A: This is where you really seek help from professionals.
-Previously, perhaps this was just an option.
+This is when you can seek help from professionals.
 At this point, it’s a requirement for growth.
 It could be therapy, outpatient programs, or some other sort of programmatic support.
 Talk to an educational consultant about local resources to utilize.
 If you exhaust those local resources and still don’t see change, then it might be appropriate to explore something outside the home, like wilderness therapy.

-A: First, we could just look at the basic health benefits that come from being in this contained and structured setting: nutritious food, regular exercise, quality sleep, and sobriety from substances (if that was part of the equation for them).
-These important health components might be especially neglected if kids are at home and/or without constant supervision doing virtual schooling.
-Second, the immense therapeutic support and relationship breed emotional openness and resilience.
-Third, the assessment that occurs with the separation from distractions or social/family dynamics can shed so much light on some underlying factors.
-This all occurs with stringent COVID-19 health and hygiene protocols in place.
+First, being in a contained and structured setting provides a variety of basic health benefits: nutritious food, regular exercise, quality sleep, and sobriety from substances (if that was part of the equation for your child).
+Second, the immense therapeutic support and relationship-building that happens in wilderness therapy breed emotional openness and resilience.
+Third, the assessment that occurs with the separation from distractions or social and family dynamics can shed so much light on underlying factors.

-Another huge thing is the opportunity to experience success and build self-efficacy.
-Whether through starting a fire with a bow drill set, setting up a shelter, navigating a difficult conversation with a peer, leading a hike, or expressing feelings to their parents on a phone call, these kids learn that they are capable, strong, and valuable.
+Wilderness therapy also provides the opportunity to experience success and build self-efficacy.
+Whether they are starting a fire with a bow drill set, setting up a shelter, navigating a difficult conversation with a peer, leading a hike, or expressing feelings to their parents on a phone call, kids learn that they are capable, strong, and valuable.